American Educational History: A Hypertext Timeline

 2012 - President Barack Obama announces on February 9 that the applications of ten states seeking waivers from some of the requirements of the No Child Left Behind law were approved.
 New Mexico's application is approved a few days later, bringing the number of states receiving waivers to 11.
 An additional 26 states applied for waivers in late February.

 2012 - On July 6, Washington and Wisconsin become the two most recent states to be granted waivers from some requirements of the federal No Child left Behind law, bringing the total number of states granted waivers to 26.
 Several more states have submitted waiver applications and are waiting for approval.

-2012 - As of August, 32 states and Washington, D.C. have been granted waivers from some No Child Left Behind requirements.
-However, the waivers for eight states are "conditional," meaning some aspects of their plans are still under review.
+2012 - As of December, 33 states and Washington, D.C. have been granted waivers from some No Child Left Behind requirements.

 2012 - On December 14, Adam Lanza, 20, kills his mother and then invades Sandy Hook Elementary School where he kills 20 children and six adults, including principal Dawn Hochsprung and psychologist Mary Sherlachmaking, making this the second deadliest mass shooting by a single person in U.S. history.

 2013 - On January 11, the Washington Post reports that Seattle high school teachers have refused to give the district-mandated Measures of Academic Progress, joining a "growing grass-roots revolt against the excessive use of standardized tests."

 2013 - The School District of Philadelphia announces on June 7 that it will cut nearly 4000 employees, including 676 teachers as well as many administrators and guidance counselors.

 2013 - On Friday, June 14 the Chicago Public Schools announce that they will be laying off 663 employees, including 420 teachers.
 A month later, they lay off another 2100 employees including more than 1000 teachers!
 CPS blames the layoffs on "the state's failure to enact pension reform."